egonw/ops4j/README.md

 * License: LGPL v2.1 or later
 * Authors: Egon Willighagen

-This version is compatible with the 1.4, 1.5, and upcoming 2.0 APIs.
+This version is compatible with the 2.1 API.

 Compiling and Testing
 =====================